johnsoncodehk/tsslint/README.md

 *   **Zero Rules**: Comes with no built-in rules, giving full control to the developer.
 *   **Direct AST Access**: Rule authoring uses native TypeScript APIs directly.
 *   **Low Noise**: Violations are reported as "Message" diagnostics, avoiding interference with compiler errors.
+*   **Built-in Rule Traceability**: Diagnostics automatically carry a source trace.
+In your editor, you can jump from a reported error directly to the exact line in your **rule's source code** that generated it.

 ## How It Works